Eschatologue/CM_wiki/docs/class/cleric/trickery.md

 The illusion of your Invoke Duplicity has grown more powerful in the following ways:

-**Shared Distraction**{ .inl } When you and your allies make attack rolls against a creature within 5 feet of the illusion, the attack rolls have **:d20-adv: Advantage**{ .d20 }
+**Shared Distraction**{.inl} When you and your allies make attack rolls against a creature within 5 feet of the illusion, the attack rolls have **:d20-adv: Advantage**{ .d20 }

-**Healing Illusion**{ .inl } When the illusion ends, you or a creature of your chice within 5 feet of it regains a number of Hit Points equal to your CLeric level.
+**Healing Illusion**{.inl} When the illusion ends, you or a creature of your chice within 5 feet of it regains a number of Hit Points equal to your CLeric level.

 --8<-- "includes/snippets/spells2/lv0-5.md"